weblement/collections/docs/Sets.md

 ```php
 public function intersect($elements, $strict = false)
 ```
+> Checks and returns elements which are present in both the collection and a specified group of elements
 |            |         |                                                                                                   |
 |------------|---------|---------------------------------------------------------------------------------------------------|
 | $elements  | mixed   | The elements that should be checked against                                                       |